This is a question I get asked quite often and would like to shed some light on.

 However, this changes a bit when I'm working on campaigns or sponsored posts that have deadlines.
 A content calendar helps me keep everything organized and is a total lifesaver!

-This is not strictly how I post all the time, but it gives you an idea that every time I have a new blog post I will promote it twice on my Instagram that day.
+This is not strictly how I post all the time, but it gives you an idea that every time I have a new blog post I will promote it at least once on my Instagram that day.

 Iconosquare analyzes your Instagram statistics and lets you know which photos had higher engagement (like/comments) and at which times they were posted (among various other data they offer, but I won't get into that now).
 Posting times is a huge part of your Instagram growth.
 You will gain followers by having others like and/or tag their friends in the comments and the best way to do that is to post at times that most people (for your region) are on their phones.
 I use Iconosquare to analyze which times work for me and to make sure I get the most out of each post.
 That being said, of course there are times when I'm doing something that I post when it's most convenient for me- but my growth is definitely better when I stick to popular times for my followers.